usatlas/AFdocs/tier3docs/README.md

 <button onclick="readMoreOrLess('acctsLess', 'acctsMore', 'acctsBtn')" id="acctsBtn">More</button>

-## SSH login to AFs
+## SSH login to AFs, and batch jobs
-BNL SSH login info is available from [the main SDCC page](https://www.sdcc.bnl.gov)
+BNL SSH login and batch info is available from [the main SDCC page](https://www.sdcc.bnl.gov)

-SLAC SSH login info is available from [this page](sshlogin/ssh2SLAC.md)
+SLAC SSH login and batch info is available from [this page](sshlogin/ssh2SLAC.md)

 ## JupyterLab at AFs
 Documents, examples and entry points of the [JupyterLab at BNL and SLAC](jupyter/JupyterAtTier3s.md).